gjcarew/tech_interview_questions/live/hop_skip_jump/README.md

 For example, on this board, she starts on 7, hops to 12, hops to 54, then 32, 17, 15.
 After 15, to avoid retracing her steps, she hops to 23, then 9.
 Once she reaches 9, she can no longer take any more hops.

-Given a matrix represented by an array of arrays, determine where Lucy will land given this pattern.
+Given a matrix represented by an array of arrays, determine where Lucy will land while hopping with this pattern.

 For example, given the following setup,
 ```